India: Turning the Bangladeshi border into a political issue | DW | 21.07.2021

 Refugee policy expert Ghatak also believes that things have become more difficult for migrants.

 "Previously the situation was different.
 The borders were not that strict.
 There were many who would cross the border in the morning, entering India for work and going back to Bangladesh in the evening.
 Now such things are not possible.
-So people find other ways," Ghatak told DW.
+So people find other ways," Ghatak said.

 "Now there is evidence that Bangladeshis enter with a visa valid for one year.
 Then they start working in the unorganized sector and never go back.
 But can you call this infiltration?
 They did not cross the border illegally," she added.